appinha/google-foobar/README.md

 one small problem: the LAMBCHOP was a wool-y important part of the space station, and when you blew it up, you triggered a chain reaction that's tearing the station apart.
 Can you rescue the bunny workers and escape before the entire thing explodes?

+There are a lot of difficult things about being undercover as Commander Lambda's personal assistant, but you have to say, the personal spa and private hot cocoa bar are pretty awesome.

+Was that the sound of the spa facility imploding?
+You say a mournful mental goodbye to its sauna and massage tables.
+It's too bad - after all this scrambling, you really could use a nice relaxing day at the spa.
 ```